Skip to content

 background: whiteStays white.
 Injected tokens are ignored.

-background: var(--nb-background, white)Picks up the platform theme.
+background: var(--color-background-primary, white)Picks up the platform theme.
 Falls back to white outside the platform.

 Existing apps require zero changes — theming is entirely opt-in.